-Canned milk is cow milk that has had all the water removed.
-Canned milk is much thicker than unevaporated milk.
+Canned milk is cows milk that has had all the water removed.
+Because the water has been removed, it is much thicker than evaporated milk.
 While you can purchase unsweetened canned milk, most brands do have added sugar.
 Most recipes that call for "canned milk" are calling for sweetened canned milk.
 It’s a common baking ingredient.
-Sweetened condensed milk is a popular method to lighten and sweeten coffee quickly.
+Sweetened condensed milk is a popular method to sweeten coffee quickly.

 Proper Storage After Opening

 If you're using canned milk in your coffee, it's unlikely that you'll go through a whole can in one sitting.
 Using a standard can opener, punch holes in opposite sides of the top to allow airflow for easy glug-free pouring.
 If you have leftovers to be stored, you can cover with plastic wrap secured with an elastic band or pour into an airtight container and refrigerate.
 Open cans exposed to air will pick up unwanted flavors from your refrigerator so you'll want to keep your cans covered.

 The same storage procedures go for sweetened condensed milk in general.
 Unlike evaporated milk, condensed milk usually does have an expiration date, so check the can label closely when purchasing.
 Both should always be refrigerated after opening.
 Due to its high sugar content, condensed milk will last longer after opening than evaporated milk but use both optimally within five to seven days after opening.

 Freezing of evaporated milk is not recommended.
 The milk solids separate from the water when thawed and no amount of stirring, shaking, or blending will completely homogenize it back to its original texture.